 Software Fixes When Xbox One Won't Play DVDs

 Most playback issues start on the software side.
-The Xbox One relies on apps, cached data, and region settings to manage disc playback, so errors in any of these areas can stop a movie from loading even when the hardware is fine.
+The Xbox One relies on apps, cached data, and account settings to manage disc playback, so errors in any of these areas can stop a movie from loading even when the hardware is fine.

 Reinstall the Blu-ray Player App

-If you confirmed earlier that the Blu-ray Player app is missing or not working, reinstalling it should be your first fix.
-Open Microsoft StoreSearchBlu-ray Player and install or update the app.
+If the Blu-ray Player app is missing or not working, reinstalling it should be the first step.
+Open My Games & Apps, search for Blu-ray Player, and install or update it from the Microsoft Store.
 In my experience, this step alone restores playback for most consoles that refuse to read DVDs.
-After installation, restart the Xbox, then test with a retail movie disc to confirm playback.
+After installation, restart the Xbox and test with a retail movie disc to confirm playback.

-Clear Persistent Storage and Update System Software
+Clear Persistent Storage and Run a Hard Power Cycle

-Test Playback with a Verified Retail DVD
+Test Playback with a Verified Retail Disc

 Use one factory-pressed retail movie DVD that you know works on another player.
 Insert it after completing all software checks.
 If the Xbox plays this disc correctly, your previous DVDs were likely scratched, burned, or region-restricted.
-If it still fails, the problem probably lies beyond software - move on to the next section for media and hardware checks.
+If it still fails, the problem probably lies beyond software.
+Move on to the next section for media and hardware checks.

 Media Checks When Xbox One Cannot Read DVD